paddocknote logopaddocknote

 A clear guide to F1 power units: the hybrid components, what the ICE does, how ERS recovers energy, and why the rules changed for 2026.

-F1 sprint weekends explained: format changes
+F1 sprint weekends explained: 2026 format

 F1 super licence penalty points: how bans work